-Reports sent by other means—including first class mail and courier—must be received by the FEC before close of business on the filing deadline.
+Reports sent by other means — including first class mail and courier — must be received by the FEC before close of business on the filing deadline.
 Forms may be downloaded from the FEC's website.
-Reports submitted by first class mail or courier will be considered filed within 24 hours after the Commission resumes normal mail operations.
+Reports submitted by first-class mail will be considered filed when actually received by Commission staff, subject to delays resulting from the agency’s limited mail processing.
+Currently, the Commission is not accepting courier deliveries due to COVID-19..
 The FEC does not have statutory authority to extend filing deadlines, but it may choose not to pursue administrative fines against filers prevented from filing by reasonably unforeseen circumstances beyond their control.
-See 11 CFR 111.35.

 Authorized committees of candidates

 All campaigns that have a reporting obligation must file quarterly reports.
 Generally, an individual becomes a candidate for federal office, thus triggering registration and reporting obligations, when his or her campaign exceeds $5,000 in either contributions received or expenditures made.
 If the campaign has not exceeded the $5,000 threshold, it is not required to file reports.

 All presidential committees must file on either a monthly or a quarterly schedule.
 Presidential committees able to change their reporting schedule and that wish to do so are required to notify the Commission in writing.

 Candidates with more than one authorized committee